jpt/barlow/README.md

 Named after EFF internet pioneer, songwriter, and activist John Perry Barlow.

+[Download the project](https://github.com/jpt/barlow/archive/master.zip) and find the font in the `otf` directory.
+A good way to play with it as a web font is on [Pablo Impallari's font testing site](http://www.impallari.com/testing/).

 ## License

 Copyright (c) 2016 by Jeremy Tribby.
 All rights reserved.